 How do I get involved in residency programmes?

-I have a great idea for a project about design / manufacturing / craft / openness / films / research / environment / economies - can we partner up?
+I have a great idea for a project about design / manufacturing / craft / open / films / research / environment / local economies - can we partner up?

 We do get involed in some other projects as design consultants, so if you have a project you would like us to be involved in then get in touch with the details, and what sort of involvement you are looking from us.
 From there we can let you know if we are interseted in being involved.

 Will you come and speak at our event?